 ETFs carry management fees, which tend to cover the technical and intellectual work involved in selecting and managing assets in an ETF.

 When you look up the fees of a given ETF, they are shown as a percentage of the ETFs daily assets.
-One benefit of many ETFs that’s reflected in their low management fees is the lack of what’s known as “management risk”—i.e. the potential losses that may be incurred if a key person or group of people is no longer involved with that particular fund.
+One benefit of many ETFs that’s reflected in their low management fees is the lack of what’s known as “management risk” — i.e. the potential losses that may be incurred owing to the guidance of a live portfolio manager.

 The overall set of fees for an ETF is known as the expense ratio or the ETF expense ratio.
-ETFs typically have an expense ratio of 0.05% to about 1%.
+ETFs typically have an expense ratio of 0.05%.

 An investor can determine the expense ratio by dividing the annual expenses of the investment by the fund’s total value, though the expense ratio is also typically found on the fund’s website.
 Knowing the expense ratio will help an investor understand exactly how much money they will spend investing in an ETF fund annually.